Zaid-maker/dis-giveaway-bot/README.md

 - 📃 [Commands](https://github.com/Zaid-maker/-Official-Giveaway-Bot-/blob/master/AVAILABLE_COMMANDS.md)

 # Copyright
-Copyright 2020 © All RIghts are Reserved | If you are using any part of code please give me credits.
+Copyright 2020 © All Rights are Reserved | If you are using any part of code please give me credits.
 Thanks